LT2333/image_caption_project_DL_50.039/README.md

 # A video demo on our project
 https://www.dropbox.com/sh/qfabcdkb6y6ulgq/AABfJeCEvYbmFCTgDyF2Ovgea?dl=0

-# Referrence
+# Reference
 Adapted code from:
 https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/03-advanced/image_captioning

 # Image Captioning
 The goal of image captioning is to convert a given input image into a natural language description.
 The encoder-decoder framework is widely used for this task.
 The image encoder is a convolutional neural network (CNN).
 In this tutorial, we used [resnet-152](https://arxiv.org/abs/1512.03385) model pretrained on the [ILSVRC-2012-CLS](http://www.image-net.org/challenges/LSVRC/2012/) image classification dataset.
-The decoder is a long short-term memory (GRU)) network.
+The decoder is a GRU network.

 ![alt text](png/model.png)